cashapp/quiver/lib/module.md

 ![](/doc-images/quiver-logo-01.svg)

-Quiver is a collection of extension methods and handy functions to make the wonderful functional programming Kotlin library, Arrow, even better.
+Quiver is a library that builds upon [Arrow](https://arrow-kt.io/) to make functional programming in Kotlin even more accessible & delightful.

+This module contains types and functions to provide additional functional programming idioms over and above what is available from Arrow.

 # Package app.cash.quiver
 Custom types (e.g. [`Outcome`](app.cash.quiver.Outcome))